ruslanadilgereev/firebase_flutter_agent/agentic_app_manager/README.md

 audio streaming.

 Click the icon in the top right corner "bug report" or "call" to initiate a feedback session.
+You can file feedback about the app color, font size, or typeface and the agent will have tools that it can use address the feedback.

+In the default version of the app, you can also file feedback about something else in the app and it will offer to file a feedback report for you.

 ## Implementation
-This demo showcases 3 different model constructors from Vertex AI in Firebase, each supporting different model with different functionality functionality.
+This demo showcases 3 different model constructors from Firebase AI, each supporting different model with different functionality functionality.
 Here's a high-level overview:
 1. `GenerativeModel`: Multimodal input with text & images.
 Tool use as output.
 2. `ImagenModel`: Generate the email senders' profile picture images.
 3. `LiveGenerativeModel`: Live audio streaming input & output, with tool use.

-Check out [this table](https://firebase.google.com/docs/vertex-ai/models) for more on the various supported models & features.
+Check out [this table](https://firebase.google.com/docs/ai-logic/models) for more on the various supported models & features.

 ## Architecture